andela/ah-92explorers-backend/README.md

 Can also take `limit` and `offset` query parameters like List Articles

-Authentication required, will return multiple articles created by followed users, ordered by most recent first.
+No authentication required, will return multiple articles created by followed users, ordered by most recent first.

 ### Get Article